jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.057.png)

-Effectively, it will be the lowest cloning depth that will be transferred to the input parameter on the right.
+Effectively, it might be the lowest cloning depth that might be transferred to the input parameter on the right.
 When the __Value In__ and __Value Out__ parameters have the same cloning depth, it is drawn out as follows:

 ![](images/Input%20Output%20Parameter%20Passings.058.png)